 The Project owner/account admin user will have option to perform status change and enter comments only if they are part of the RFI i.e. have created the RFI or are included as the assigned user or CC user.
 If they are part of the RFI, their action will be determined by the position in which they belong to the RFI life cycle i.e. whether Creator or Primary recipient (TO) or CC.
 If they are not part of the RFI they cannot do anything to the RFI; they will only be able to view the RFI as READ-ONLY.

 After re-opening an RFI the assigned user can reply to the re-opened RFI.
 Previously entered answers will also be shown on the re-opened RFI.

 RFI custom attributes i.e. custom field entry; number of response day entry & starting number can only be defined by Project Creator and Account Owner.

 RFIs created at project level will not be shown in the Viewer drop-down of that related document but RFI’s created in Viewer will be shown in the RFI List Screen.

 Operations performed on the RFI Module are similar at Project and Viewer Level.

 Attachments – After RFI has been created and sent, new attachments cannot be added or existing attachments cannot be deleted.
-Also, no new attachments can be included during forwarding an RFI.

 Comments – Attachments can only be associated with the RFI through the comments section after entering text in the Comments box.